 We are NOT in any way associated with the graduate programs of MIT, Massachussetts.
-However, we are modeling our graduate programs after MIT curriculums in order to emulate some of their well understood research and good science, although we do this with a great degree of care in order not to imitate their false teachings of evolution that may pop up reguarly in most of their STEM based classes or programs of engineering.
+However, we suggest a graduate programs after MIT curriculums in order to emulate some of their well understood research and good science, although we do this with a great degree of care so as to not to imitate their false teachings of evolution that may pop up regularly in most of their STEM based classes or programs of engineering.

-Since our courses and curriculum follow closely those taught by MIT, we quote from MIT web site:
+Since many courses and curriculum follow closely those taught by MIT, we quote from MIT web site:

 “Traditionally a leader in engineering graduate education, MIT has also attained national prominence for its doctoral programs in mathematics and the physical and life sciences.
 In addition, top-ranked graduate programs in economics; political science; linguistics; science, technology, and society; architecture; urban studies and planning; and management have broadened the spectrum of graduate education at MIT.”

-* Graduate students may pursue any of the following degrees:
+* Graduate students of accredited universities may pursue any of the following degrees:

 - Doctor of Philosophy (PhD)